 9 ways to keep your glow all summer

-So, somewhere in between shopping for your new swimsuit and scheduling a road trip, check out this list of 9 tips to ensure your skin will be glowing all season long.
+So, somewhere in between shopping for your new swimsuit and planning your at-home outdoor activities, check out this list of 9 tips to ensure your skin will be glowing all season long.

 1. Wear SPF